inplayer-org/docs/docs/webhooks.md

 You can implement the validation in any backend programming language.
 However, all implementations should have the following two things in common:

-1. No matter which implementation you use, the hash signature starts with sha256=, using the key of your secret token and your payload body.
+1. Regardless which implementation you use, the hash signature starts with `sha256=`, using the key of your secret token and your payload body.

-2. Using a plain == operator is not advised.
-A method like hash_equals performs a "constant time" string comparison, which renders it safe from certain timing attacks against regular equality operators.
+2. Using a plain '==' operator is not advised.
+Rather, you can use a method like `hash_equals` which performs a 'constant time' string comparison, that renders the comparisson safe from certain timing attacks against regular equality operators.